 - Requiring disclosure and documentation of fees.

-We also describe innovative steps that local governments, such as Montgomery County, Md., and Olympia, Wash., have taken that are more protective of tenants than many statewide laws.
+We also describe innovative steps that local governments, such as Montgomery County, Maryland, and Olympia, Washington, have taken that are more protective of tenants than many statewide laws.

-See all resources related to: Credit Reporting & Data Fairness, Homeownership & Foreclosure
+See all resources related to: Consumer Protections for Tenants, Credit Reporting & Data Fairness, Homeownership & Foreclosure